FyraLabs/readymade/HACKING.md

 You can however override this by setting the environment variable `REPART_COPY_SOURCE` to the path of the base filesystem to copy from.
 This makes use of systemd 255's new relative repart source feature.

-In case you have an alternate root mounted at `/mnt/rootfs`, you can run Readymade with the following command:
+In case you have an alternate root mounted at `/mnt/squash` from an external source (i.e a real filesystem or a mounted SquashFS image, or even an OCI image), add the environment variable `REPART_COPY_SOURCE=/mnt/squash` to the command line when running Readymade.

 ```sh
 sudo REPART_COPY_SOURCE=/mnt/rootfs readymade